Complaining about the police

 How do I complain to the Independent Police Conduct Authority?

-You can complain directly to the Independent Police Conduct Authority (IPCA) or you can complain to the police, the Ombudsmen or a District Court.
-The police have to pass on a complaint to the IPCA within five days, and the Ombudsmen or District Court have to pass a complaint on to the IPCA as soon as practicable.
+You can complain directly to the Independent Police Conduct Authority (IPCA) or you can complain to the police, the Ombudsman or a District Court.
+The police have to pass on a complaint to the IPCA within five days, and the Ombudsman or District Court have to pass a complaint on to the IPCA as soon as practicable.

 You can complain verbally or in writing.
 If you do make a verbal complaint, you have to put it down in writing as soon as practicable.